Arkansas Lawyers Preserve Your Second Amendment Freedoms

 Concealed carry licenses may also be suspended and revoked.
 If you are arrested or formally charged with a crime that would disqualify you from having a license, your license will be suspended until the case is over.
 Licenses can also be suspended by order of the Office of Child Support Enforcement, but will be reinstated once all outstanding child support is paid.

 Arkansas concealed carry licenses may be revoked if you become ineligible under the criteria set forth in state or federal laws, are found guilty or plead guilty or nolo contendere to any crime involving the use of a weapon, or are found guilty or have pleaded guilty or nolo contendere to an alcohol-related offense committed while carrying a handgun.

 Arkansas and federal firearms laws are complex and full of pitfalls for the unwary gun owner.
 The consequences of violating these laws can also be severe, including the loss of your gun rights and even criminal charges.
 Our experienced law firm in Arkansas can assist you with a number of legal issues involving firearms, including:

 We can often successfully negotiate with licensing authorities regarding license issuance, suspension and renovation.
 If necessary, we also protect your Second Amendment rights in the courtroom through judicial review and administrative law appeals.

-Contact a qualified Little Rock, AR attorney to protect your gun rights
+Contact a qualified central Arkansas & Saline County attorney to protect your gun rights

 If your Second Amendment rights are in jeopardy, you need an experienced lawyer.
-Call Huffman Butler, PLLC at 501.315.5297 or book an appointment with us on our online scheduler.
-We offer flexible office hours and convenient office locations in Little Rock and Benton.
+Call Huffman Butler, PLLC at 866-539-0747 or book an appointment with us on our online scheduler.
+We offer flexible office hours and a convenient office location in Benton.
 Our attorneys also travel throughout Arkansas to discuss your case, as needed.